greendw/AntabGMVA/README.md

 AntabGMVA is a Python program that allows GMVA users to manage the GMVA ANTAB files easily.

-Four Advantages
+## Why it is useful
-* AIPS/CASA(rPICARD)-readable format
+* Convert some of the unusual ANTAB files into the AIPS/CASA(rPICARD)-readable formats
-* Erroneous Tsys values
+* Replace erroneous Tsys values with reasonable values by using linear interpolation
-* Overview/expectation about the data
+* Create the convenient All-in-One ANTAB file instead of carrying all those individual files
-* Create the convenient All-in-One ANTAB file
+* Get an overview/expectation about your GMVA data (i.e., data quality)

 ## Installation